annabelcheong/machine-learning-challenge/README.md

 The SVC model itself yielded a 83.9% accuracy (test data).
 When the GridSearchCV was implemented on using the SVC model, the accuracy was 88.5%.
 That is almost a significant 5% increase in accuracy!
 It should be made aware that the parameters on GridSearchCV has been further refined to a value which optimised the accuracy; a value of C=250, gamma=0.007 was used to yield the result.

+# Random Forest (Model4)
+The Random Forest model was most accurate at 90.3% accuracy (test data); the most accurate of all the models performed in this assignment.

 ---------------------------
 ## Repository Structure